 Debbie Armour, NCT Glasgow and doula - podcast

-Since January 2015 I am the coordinator of the Centre for Gender History Seminar Series.
-Currently I am also the Centre's Interim Co-Director.
+In 2015 and 2016 I was the coordinator of the Centre for Gender History Seminar Series.
+From March till August 2016 I am acting as the Centre's Interim Co-Director.

 1 February 2016, University of Glasgow, 3-6pm: Fighters in the Shadows.
 Neglected narratives of the Resistance in France and Italy.